Axion Production and Detection Using a Dual NMR-type Experiment

-For illustration, we consider a double-cylindrical NMR setup consisting of a spin source and a spin sensor with the same geometry, as shown in Fig.~\ref{fig:sensitivity} ({\bf Left}).
+{\bf Experimental Sensitivity.} For illustration, we consider a double-cylindrical NMR setup consisting of a spin source and a spin sensor with the same geometry, as shown in Fig.~\ref{fig:sensitivity} ({\bf Left}).
 To match the Larmor frequencies of nuclear spins in both devices, the source and sensor media are made of the same material and are polarized in the same static magnetic field $\mathbf{B}_0$ aligned with the cylinders’ longitudinal axis ($z$-axis)~\footnote{The $Q$-factor of NMR for a polarized sample with $T_2=100\mathrm{s}$ and Larmor frequency $\omega_0\sim\mathrm{GHz}$ is $Q\equiv\omega_0T_2/2\sim10^9$, resulting in a resonance width $\Delta\omega/\omega_0=Q^{-1}\sim10^{-9}$.
 The longitudinal field $\mathbf{B}_0$ for the source and the sensor thus needs to be matched with a relative precision of $10^{-9}$ to satisfy the resonance condition for the sensor medium.
-This also occurs in CASPEr experiments where $\mathbf{B}_0$ has to be tuned with such precision to ensure the scan completely covers a mass range.
-We assume such uniformity or fine-tuning of a magnetic field is experimentally feasible.}.
-A transverse oscillating magnetic field $\mathbf{B}_{1}(t)$ is applied to drive nuclear spin precession inside the spin source which is enclosed within a magnetic shield~\footnote{The $\mathbf{B}_0$ field applied to the spin source can magnetize the shielding material which induces a residual field, altering the total longitudinal field.
+Current superconducting magnets with $\mathcal{O}(10)\mathrm{T}$ magnetic field can achieve $10^{-9}$ uniformity within centimeter-scale volume with $10^{-8}/\mathrm{hour}$ shift~\cite{wikus2022commercial}, and $10^{-6}$ uniformity within decimeter-scale volume with $10^{-9}/\mathrm{hour}$ shift~\cite{boulant2024vivo}.
+Persistent efforts are being made to develop more GHz-class NMR magnets with field inhomogeneity below $10^{-9}$ to resolve the narrow spectral lines in structure biology~\cite{wikus2022commercial}.
+Operating at a lower $\omega_0$ can relax the requirement on field homogeneity.
+As we will discuss in the next section, reducing $\omega_0$ does not degrade our projected sensitivity.}.
+A transverse oscillating magnetic field $\mathbf{B}_{1}(t)$ is applied to drive nuclear spin precession inside the spin source which is enclosed within a magnetic shield that prevents $\mathbf{B}_1(t)$ from affecting the spin sensor (see Supplemental Materials for discussions on the effectiveness of the shielding)~\footnote{The $\mathbf{B}_0$ field applied to the spin source can magnetize the shielding material which induces a residual field, altering the total longitudinal field.
 This effect is negligible as long as the ratio of the residual field to $B_0$ remains below $Q^{-1}$.
-Otherwise, it can be solved by introducing an identical magnetic shield for the spin sensor or tuning the longitudinal field with a relative precision of $\mathcal{O}(Q^{-1})$.}, and is appropriately modulated to keep the nuclear spins in the transverse plane.
+Otherwise, it can be solved by introducing an identical magnetic shield for the spin sensor or tuning the longitudinal field with a relative precision of $\mathcal{O}(Q^{-1})$.}, and is appropriately modulated to keep a stably sustained coherent spin precession and we assume the spins to keep hyperpolarized in the $xy$ plane~\footnote{Prolonged spin precession has be achieved for $\mathcal{O}(10^4)$s in $^{129}$Xe and $^3$He gases using spin masers, which utilize optical pumping along the $z$ direction and a rotating transverse magnetic field with a 90\degree phase delay (compared to the spin precession) generated by a feedback system~\cite{bear2000limit,rosenberry2001atomic,yoshimi2002nuclear,yoshimi2012low}.
+By appropriately choosing the pumping and feedback parameters, the stabilized transverse magnetization can achieve $\mathcal{O}(1)$ the initial magnetization $M_0$~\cite{feng2025nonlinear}.
+We hope in the future this technique can be further applied to $^{129}$Xe or $^3$He liquids.}.
 The spin sensor is placed adjacent to the spin source (along $x$-axis) to maximize the axion-induced signal.
 The source and sensor could be either within a single solenoid or one could employ two individual solenoids tuned to the same Larmor frequency.

 The transverse nuclear magnetization $M_x$ in the sensor medium driven by the axion-induced magnetic field $\mathbf{B}_a$ is measured with a SQUID magnetometer which probes the magnetic field induced by $M_x$ at its pickup coil.
 Since the axion field declines with the distance from the spin source, the transverse magnetization $M_x$ in the detection sample and its induced magnetic field are not uniform along the $x$ direction.
 To optimize signal strength, we consider a SQUID pickup coil at the near end of the sample, as depicted in Fig.~\ref{fig:sensitivity} ({\bf Left}) (see Supplemental Material for details).